-The former BC winger tallied 142 points in three varsity seasons (1988-91), tying him for 29th-best all-time in the Boston College career scoring charts.
-MacInnis was a member of BC's famous "HEM Line" with fellow Hall of Famers Steve Heinze and David Emma.
+A prolific scorer who tallied 142 points in just three varsity campaigns (1988-91), he was a member of BC's famous "HEM Line" with fellow Hall of Famers Steve Heinze and David Emma.

-After his collegiate spell, McInnis went on to play for the U.S. national team in 1991-92 and recorded 34 points in 54 exhibition games before representing his country at the 1992 Winter Olympics in Albertville, France.
+McInnis, a native of Hingham, Mass., went on to play for the U.S. national team in 1991-92 and recorded 34 points in 54 exhibition games before representing his country at the 1992 Winter Olympics in Albertville.

-The Hingham, Mass., native played 12 seasons in the NHL as a member of the New York Islanders, Calgary Flames, Anaheim Ducks and Boston Bruins.
+He played 12 seasons in the NHL as a member of the New York Islanders, Calgary Flames, Anaheim Ducks and Boston Bruins.
 He totaled 420 points - 170 goals and 250 assists - in 796 regular-season games in his NHL career.
-McInnis retired from professional hockey upon conclusion of the 2002-03 season.

 McInnis, who retired from professional hockey following the 2002-03 season, was inducted into the Boston College Varsity Club Athletic Hall of Fame in 2012.